KeithMadison/detect_mgp_implementation/README.md

 The performance of the Contour and Hough methods were evaluated using standard classification metrics derived from their respective confusion matrices.
 These results highlight the differences in accuracy, precision, recall, and overall effectiveness between the two approaches.
 It should be noted that I am somewhat unfamiliar with the Hough algorithm, and it is quite possible that an improved parameter configuration should yield more promising results.

 ### Contour
+The Contour method demonstrated a strong performance, with a higher proportion of correct classifications.
+The confusion matrix for this method is as follows:

 |                | **True** | **False** |
 |----------------|----------|-----------|